To serve August 2023-August 2025

 How do I submit my nominee form?

 Those wishing to stand as a candidate will need to submit a nominee form for this position.
 This should be done once nominators have been found.
-In this form you will be asked to provide a statement of up to 500 words describing how you demonstrate the skills and attributes required.
+In this form you will be asked to provide a 1,000 word statement describing how you demonstrate the skills and attributes required.

 A nomination only becomes valid when there is a match between the number of required nominations and a completed nominee form.